sower-proxy/sower/README.md

 The sower is a cross-platform intelligent transparent proxy tool.

-The first time you visit a new website, the sower will detect if the domain in the block list and add it in the dynamic detect list.
-So, you do not need to care about the rules, sower will handle it in an intelligent way.
+The first time you visit a new website, the sower will detect if the domain is accessible and add it in the dynamic detect list.
+So, you do not need to care about the rules, sower will handle it intelligently.

-Sower provider both http_proxy/https_proxy and dns-based proxy.
+Sower provider both http_proxy/https_proxy and DNS-based proxy.
 All these kinds of proxy support intelligent router.
-You can also port-forward any tcp request to remote, such as: ssh / smtp / pop3.
+You can also port-forward any TCP request to remote, such as SSH / SMTP / POP3.

-You are able to enjoy it by setting http_proxy or your DNS without any other settings.
+You can enjoy it by setting http_proxy or your DNS without any other settings.

-If you already have another proxy solution, you can use it's socks5(h) service as parent proxy to enjoy sower's intelligent router.
+If you already have another proxy solution, you can use it's socks5(h) service as a parent proxy to enjoy the sower's intelligent router.

 ## Installation
 To enjoy the sower, you need to deploy sower on both server-side and client-side.

-Installation script has been integrated into sower.
+The installation script has been integrated into the sower.
 You can install sower as system service by running `./sower -install 'xxx'`

 ## Server
-*If you already have another proxy solution with socks5h support, you can skip server side.*
+*If you already have another proxy solution with socks5h support, you can skip server-side.*

-At server-side, sower run just like a web server proxy.
+At the server-side, the sower runs just like a web server proxy.
-It redirect http request to https, and proxy https requests to the setted upstream http service.
+It redirects HTTP requests to HTTPS and proxy https requests to the upstream HTTP service.
-You can use your own certificate or use the auto generated certificate by sower.
+You can use your certificate or use the auto-generated certificate by the sower.

-What you must set is the upstream http service.
+What you must set is the upstream HTTP service.
 You can set it by parameter `-s`, eg:
 ``` shell
 # sower -s 127.0.0.1:8080
 ```